Nitrodist/markcampbell.me/_posts/2015-11-18-bsides-winnipeg-2015-coin-ctf.md

 ![QR text result](/images/2015-11-18-bsides-winnipeg-2015-coin-ctf/Screenshot_20151118-082609.png "QR text result")

 Sweet, we got the flag!
-Or, specifically, we got `🚩🔜💻`
+Or, specifically, we got `flag: 🚩🔜💻`

 ## Bonus question or something?